mehmetsagdur/w1-js-linkedin-loginscreen/w1 loginscreen-work/README.md

 # vanilla-js-template
-Vanilla JS Project template for Bootcamp
+Vanilla JS Project template for Modanisa Bootcamp

 First, you need to ensure that `yarn` installed on your pc.